 Ball State University is a good option for students pursuing a Computer Information Systems degree.
 With more than 20,000 undergraduates, this institution is one of the largest schools in the nation.

 Any student who is interested in Computer Information Systems needs to look into Indiana University - Purdue University - Indianapolis.
-Looking for a big school?
-This institution has more than 20,000 students on campus.
+The surrounding area of a big city is tremendous for students trying to find adequate prospects for social networking, experience, and life.